Growing ‘pig butchering’ scam costing victims billions

 “Pig butchering” or “pig slaughtering” is a crypto scam in which victims are enticed to put money into an account, essentially fattening that account up, before disappearing with large amounts of cryptocurrency.

-A recent post from the Austin Police Department highlights the growing scam and what you should look for so you don’t become a victim.
+Austin Police Department in Austin, Texas, recently highlighted the growing scam and what you should look for so you don’t become a victim.

-“The scammer works to make an emotional relationship with their victim with the end goal of persuading the victim to invest cryptocurrency into a fictitious website controlled by the scammer,” said APD Detective Nicoletti.
+“The scammer works to make an emotional relationship with their victim with the end goal of persuading the victim to invest cryptocurrency into a fictitious website controlled by the scammer,” an APD detective told KXAN News.

-Do not send money, trade, or invest with a person you have only met online.
+- Don’t send money, trade, or invest with a person you have only met online

-Do not share personal information with people or online persons whom you have not validated , or don’t trust.
+- Don’t share personal information with people or online persons whom you haven’t validated or don’t trust

 According to the Federal Trade Commission, over the last five years, people have reported losing $1.3 billion to romance scams, which is more than any other FTC fraud category.